heiskr/u/README.md

 handleHttp method path function
 ```

-In the case you use reference names, and at least one of the reference names matches one of the argument names, you must: 1) use the references/arguments in the same order or 2) overwrite with explicit keys.
+If you use at least one reference name as an argument key, you must meet one of the following criteria:

+1. All of the arguments use argument keys, either explicitly or by reference names.
+2. The named arguments are in order up to any unnamed arguments.
+This allows the computer to interpret the unnamed arguments.

 ```
 set dividend 3
 set divisor 12
+set a dividend
+set b divisor

-; This is the normal format.
+; Good: This is a normal format. divide 3 12

+; Good: These are always fine, because no reference name is an argument key. divide a b divide b a

-; Both names match an are in order. divide dividend divisor
+; Good: Both names match an are in order. divide dividend divisor

-; This will run fine.
-; One name matches and is in order. divide dividend 12
+; Good: One name matches and is in order. divide dividend 12

-; This will also run fine.
-; One name matches and is in order. divide 3 divisor
+; Good: One name matches and is in order. divide 3 divisor

-; This will not compile and will throw an error.
-; One of the reference names matches an argument name and its out of order. divide divisor 36
+; ERROR: One of the reference names matches an argument name and its out of order. divide divisor 36

+; Good: Use explicit keys instead. divide divisor dividend=36

-; Instead, you could write the above without error as: divide dividend=divisor divisor=36
+; Good: Use explicit keys instead. divide dividend=divisor divisor=36
 ```